Quadruped Robot Locomotion Using DDPG Agent

 Action values (torque for each joint) from the previous time step

-For all four legs, the initial values for the hip and knee joint angles are set to –0.8234 and 1.6468 rad, respectively.
-The neutral positions of the joints are at 0 rad.
+For all four legs, the initial values for the hip and knee joint angles are set to –0.8234 and 1.6468 radians, respectively.
+The neutral positions of the joints are set at 0 radian.
 The legs are in neutral position when they are stretched to their maximum and are aligned perpendicularly to the ground.

 The agent generates eight actions normalized between –1 and 1.
 After multiplying with a scaling factor, these correspond to the eight joint torque signals for the revolute joints.
 The overall joint torque bounds are +/– 10 N·m for each joint.